-If you have Comcast Triple Play or Xfinity Voice, then you must buy an approved voice modem.
-There is no way around it.
+If you have Comcast Triple Play or Xfinity Voice, then you must buy an approved voice modem such as the ARRIS SVG2482AC or Netgear C7100v.
+The SURFboard or the Nighthawk, there is no way around buying a compatible voice modem if you have Xfinity Triple Play.
 Sure it may cost more up front but it will still save you money in the long run because you will no longer be paying the $10 a month rental fees.
 It will also provide you with the newer technology and more advanced higher performing wifi cable modem with built in wireless router.
 The good thing is both of these combo modem options are actually future proofed modem routers, meaning they can handle 1 gigabit download speeds.
 You also do not have to purchase a separate wireless router, you get both in one device.
 A high speed 24 downstream channel DOCSIS 3.0 EMTA voice modem, and a powerful wireless gateway for Comcast Xfinity Internet.

 Approved Comcast Xfinity Voice Modem List

 Required EMTA Modem for Comcast Voice / Xfinity Triple Play